anajmabdi/AnimalShelterAPI/README.md

 ### POST: */api/v1/animalshelterapi/animals*
 * To add a new animal to the database, you will need to make a POST request.
-Copy and paste the following code into the body of your request:
+Copy and paste the following code into the body of your request and change the values:
 <pre>{
   "species": "string",
   "breed": "string",